 Energizer’s Molo deposit possesses four key attributes that set it apart from other deposits in the world and position it to be a potential low-cost production model for the industry.
 These include: an excellent topographical setting, an ideal geographic location, current in-place and serviceable infrastructure for transportation water and power, and at 100 million tonnes and an average grade greater than 6% carbon, the Molo would be the world’s largest known single source deposit of high-grade graphite.

-Richard Schler - Vice President & CFO, Director
+Richard Schler – Chief Executive Officer, Director

-Peter Liabotis - Vice President, Finance
+Peter Liabotis – Senior Vice President, CFO & Corporate Secretary

-Jacob McKinnon - Vice President of Operations
+Brent Nykoliation – Senior Vice President of Corporate Development

 Mr. Fok Seung is a Chartered Accountant of the Institute of England and Wales and the Association of Chartered Certified Accountants.
 Employed as Energizer’s Madagascar Country Manager for the past 5 years, Mr. Fok Seung is based full time in Madagascar and will continue to act in this capacity with a focus on financial related business activity.